anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Agent-Proximity Assertion {#agt_prx}

-"Agent-proximity" is a statement in the PVR and in the voucher that the registrar EE certificate was provided via the Registrar-Agent as defined in {{exchanges_uc2}} and not directly to the pledge.
+"Agent-proximity" is a statement in the PVR and in the voucher that the registrar EE certificate was provided via the Registrar-Agent as defined in {{exchanges}} and not directly to the pledge.
 Agent-proximity is therefore a different assertion than "proximity", which is defined in {{Section 4 of RFC8366}}.
 Agent-proximity is defined as additional assertion type in {{I-D.ietf-anima-rfc8366bis}}.
 This assertion can be verified by the registrar and also by the MASA during the voucher-request processing.